neilotoole/sq-web/content/en/docs/query/index.md

 Table aliases work like [column aliases](#column-aliases).

 Note that table aliases aren't restricted to join scenarios.
-You can use them anywhere you reference a table, although it's often somewhat pointless:
+You can generally use them anywhere you reference a table, although it's often somewhat pointless:

 ```shell